The banalization of prose

 For Arendt, labor belongs to necessity.
 It keeps biological life going.
 It feeds, cleans, repairs, tends, repeats.
 Its rhythm is cyclical because its products vanish into consumption and must be produced again.
 Bread is eaten.
 Dust returns.
 Bodies tire, hunger, fall ill, recover, and require care once more.
 Labor is indispensable, yet it leaves little behind.
 It does not settle into permanence.
 It circles back on itself and binds life to recurrence.

 Work unfolds in another register.
 Work builds and fabricates a world.
 It gives form to things that last longer than the urgencies that produced them: a table, a house, a road, a book, a tool, an institution.
 Through work, human beings stabilize their surroundings and inhabit something more durable than need.
 Work resists pure consumability.
 It gives the world thickness, endurance, a certain power to remain.
+Work fights time.

 Action takes place among others.
 It belongs to the space of plurality, where speech and deed disclose who someone is.
 Action initiates.
 It enters a web of relations already in motion and alters it in ways no one can fully control.
 For that reason, action is exposed to unpredictability from the start.
 It depends on appearance, on risk, on the courage to begin in the presence of others and without guarantees.